STSILABS/ruby-api-shell/README.md

  * Stop: `docker-compose down` - (i.e. in separate terminal window) and *not using CTRL-C*.

  * Command line: to access the web server command line, preface any commands with `docker-compose run web`, e.g. `docker-compose run web rails generate rspec:install`.
-You can alternatively access the container shell directly `docker-compose run web bash`.
+You can alternatively access the container shell directly `docker-compose run web bash`. *The following commands omit the docker-compose run web prefix.*

- * Run tests: `docker-compose run web rspec`
+ * Run tests: `rspec` - You can also specify a path to run a subset of tests at the folder, file or line number level.

+ * Run brakeman (static vulnerability scan): `brakeman` -  See [options on docs page](https://github.com/presidentbeef/brakeman#basic-options) for CI-relevant reporting & file output.

 ### Notes